 Jess also recommends adding some novelty stickers to your window to tie in with your theme.
 "Try to build up a scene with your chosen stickers - for example, create a colony of black bats by arranging them in an arch that gradually gets bigger from one corner of your window to the other - or just get sticker-happy and place them anywhere,” she says.

 Adam Pawson, Head of Digital at windows and door company Safestyle UK (opens in new tab) recommends giving your windows a once-over before you adorn them with Halloween decorations.
 “Before using any window-safe stickers, you’ll want to give your windows a quick clean in preparation," he says.

-"Choose a dry, overcast day and use some soft cloths and warm water with some washing-up liquid, and gently wipe your windows down.
-Once your windows are completely dry and you’ve applied your stickers, you can even add some decorative aerosol glass frosting to imitate mist and fog - this is easily available online or in your local DIY shop and wipes away easily once the Halloween festivities are over.”
+"Choose a dry, overcast day and use some soft cloths and warm water with some washing-up liquid, and gently wipe down your windows.
+Once they are completely dry and you’ve applied your stickers, you can even add some decorative aerosol glass frosting to imitate mist and fog - this is easily available online or in your local DIY shop - and wipes away easily once the Halloween festivities are over.”

 Video of the week

 As a parenting specialist, Heidi has written for Prima Baby, Gurgle and Practical Parenting and was baby gear editor of Mother & Baby magazine for six years, looking after regular consumer features for the shopping pages as well as specialist consumer content such as buying guides and gift guides.